hashicorp/terraform-provider-google/website/docs/r/cloud_run_v2_service.html.markdown

   (Optional)
   Path to access on the HTTP server.
 Defaults to '/'.

+* `port` -
+  (Optional)
+  Port number to access on the container.
+Must be in the range 1 to 65535.
+  If not specified, defaults to the same value as container.ports[0].containerPort.

 * `http_headers` -
   (Optional)
   Custom headers to set in the request.
 HTTP allows repeated headers.